The Crestview Club Corp.

 Section 9.
 The President, Vice President in charge of Operations and the Vice President in charge of Facilities shall constitute an Executive Committee who, to the extent authorized by resolution of the Board of Trustees, shall exercise the authority of the Board of Trustees in the management of the Corporation between meetings of the Board.

 Section 10.
 The Board shall have authority to fix the compensation of all employees of the Corporation.
-All trustees and elected officers shall serve without compensation, other than reasonable and necessary expenses incurred in the business of the Corporation.
+All trustees and elected officers shall receive a 15% discount on its membership type and free guest passes while serving on the board as an active trustee or elected officer.
+In addition to receiving reasonable and necessary expenses incurred in the business of the Corporation.

 ARTICLE V. OFFICERS